-Innovest Signs Mous With Leading Industry Partners To Drive Homeowner Population In The Kingdom
+INNOVEST SIGNS Mous WITH LEADING INDUSTRY PARTNERS TO DRIVE HOMEOWNER POPULATION IN THE KINGDOM

 (MENAFN- Mid-East.Info)

-The Maim to support prospective homebuyers via the provision of financial solutions and access to government resources, such as the Sakani Programme.
+The MOUs aim to support prospective homebuyers via the provision of financial solutions and access to government resources, such as the Sakani Programme.
 The signings with key industry partners follow the recent launch of Innovest's Jadan Communities.

-The Kingdom of Saudi Arabia: Innovest, a premier investment and development company focussed on creating unique lifestyle communities throughout Saudi Arabia, has signed several strategic Memoranda of Understanding (MOUs) at Cityscape Global in Riyadh.
+The Kingdom of Saudi Arabia: Innovest, a premier investment and development company focussed on creating unique lifestyle communities throughout Saudi Arabia, signed several strategic Memoranda of Understanding (MOUs) at Cityscape Global in Riyadh last week.
 The signings are in collaboration with key industry partners – including notable financial institutions, construction companies, global project developers, and real estate investment firms.

 The agreements align with the Saudi Vision 2030 principle of boosting the local real estate sector and serve to reaffirm Innovest's commitment to homebuyers.
 Through the partnerships, homebuyers throughout the Kingdom will also have the opportunity to benefit through the Sakani Programme's ministry or housing initiatives.